Center for Cybersecurity

 About Brian Shea

-He has specialized experience in designing and leading state- and region-level projects to assess the cybersecurity industry, workforce, and enabling asset environments; and to improve coordination and cohesiveness across multi-stakeholder cybersecurity ecosystems.
+He has specialized experience in designing and leading state- and regional-level projects to assess cybersecurity industry, workforce, and enabling asset environments; and to improve coordination and cohesiveness across multi-stakeholder cybersecurity ecosystems.
 Through these efforts, he has led and supported the development of cybersecurity studies and strategic plans in five states, including South Carolina.
 His experience in South Carolina also includes providing strategic planning assistance to the University of South Carolina, the South Coast Cyber Center, the Beaufort Digital Corridor, and 24 companies across the state in support of a program led by the SC Department of Commerce and the SC Department of Employment and Workforce.

 Previously, he served on active duty in the Air Force for 12 years as an Arabic Language Intelligence Analyst and Arabic Language Instructor, including 6 years at the National Security Agency.